- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-When walking along the days, weeks, and months of a life in recovery from an eating disorder there are times when questions comes up of diet.
+When walking along the days, weeks, and months of a life in recovery from an eating disorder there are times when questions come up about diet.

 Given the high levels of relapse and mortality, particularly in the earlier years of recovery, this is a fact that should not be taken lightly.